Skip to main content

 WASM Plugins

-Collabase features a native WebAssembly (WASM) plugin engine that allows you to extend the core backend securely.
-Unlike Frontend SDK Apps which run visually in an iFrame, WASM plugins run completely offline on your server, directly interfacing with the Collabase engine via a high-performance sandbox.
+Collabase features a native WebAssembly (WASM) plugin engine that allows you to securely extend the core backend.
+Unlike Frontend SDK Apps which run visually in an iFrame, WASM plugins run completely headless on your server.
+They interface directly with the Collabase backend engine via a high-performance, strictly controlled execution sandbox.

-• Sandboxed Execution: Plugins cannot bring down the main application thread.
-Memory leaks, infinite loops, or crashes run securely isolated.
+• Sandboxed Execution: Plugins cannot crash the main Node.js event loop or application thread.
+Memory leaks, infinite loops, or segmentation faults inside the plugin are securely isolated.

-• Zero Overhead Background Processing: Ideal for listening to system events (e.g., when a task is updated) without the overhead of HTTP webhooks.
+• Zero Overhead Background Processing: Ideal for listening to system events (e.g., synchronously mutating a task payload before it saves) without the latency and network overhead of traditional HTTP webhooks.

-• Polyglot Freedom: Write your backend plugins in AssemblyScript, Rust, Go, or C/C++ and compile to standard .wasm.
+• Polyglot Freedom: Write your backend logic in AssemblyScript, Rust, Go, or C/C++, and compile it down to a standard .wasm binary.

 The Sandbox Environment